Why Word Problems Feel So Tricky for Students

 Try Out This Free Word Problem Resource

-You can use this resource while modeling to the class, working with small groups, or even as a warm-up to get your students thinking beyond shortcuts and into genuine sensemaking.
-It’s simple to use, easy to implement, and a great way to help your students look closely at the story behind the numbers.
+You can use this resource while modeling to the class, working with small groups, or even as a warm-up to get students thinking beyond shortcuts and into genuine sensemaking.
+It’s simple to use, easy to implement, and a great way to help students look closely at the story behind the numbers.

 Time to Rethink Our Approach to Word Problems